 5. Be willing to experiment

-Some smaller ways to experiment with hybrid church are:
+Some smaller ways to experiment with hybrid church services are:

 - Creating a podcast for an extra weekly message